Joliesse14/Bibliothek-Webanwendung/Readme.md

-# Library Management Web Application
+# Library Web Application

-A web-based library management system developed as part of a university software engineering project.
+A web-based library management system developed as part of a university Software Engineering project courae at Bremerhaven University of Applied Sciences. the Application allows librarians and members to manage books, users and borrowing processes through a web interface.

 ## Table of Contents
 - [Features](#features)